gradle/gradle/design-docs/ide-integration.md

 ### IDE hides implementation tasks

-On the command-line I can run `gradle tasks` and see the 'main' tasks for the build, and `gradle tasks --all` to see all the tasks.
+On the command-line I can run `gradle tasks` and see the public tasks for the build, and `gradle tasks --all` to see all the tasks.

 Expose some information to allow the IDE to visualise this.